Skip to Content

 - Treats wounds and skin infections

-- Dosage of Neem Oil
+- Where to Buy Neem Oil From

 Neem is a bitter plant that has been used in traditional medicine for its medicinal properties.
 All parts of the Neem plant are useful, whether it’s the branch or the leaves.
 Neem contains compounds that make it an effective antiseptic, insecticide as well as a potent remedy for acne and removal of lice.